sebriois/biomart/README.md

   'attributes': [ 'entry_name', 'abstract' ]
 })
 </pre>
-Please be aware the module needs to go through all server's databases to find the dataset you're requesting.
-If you know the database name, it's usually much faster to connect to a database first, then request one of its dataset.
+If you know the database name, it's usually much faster to connect to the database first, then request one of its dataset.